Frances Healy: Film and television

+In 2023, she starred in the Limerick based film Lulu and the Electric Dreamboat (2023), where she plays the protagonist's mother.

+Healy is also a voice-over artist doing ad campaigns for TV, film and radio.

+Comedy

 She was the winner of the best new comedy act at The Govan Celtic Fringe Festival in 2004 and a semi finalist in Channel 4 "So You Think Your Funny" competition.
 After winning best new comedy act at Govan Celtic Comedy festival, Frances was a regular on the stand-up circuit for over 8 years.
 She has appeared in stand up venues all over the UK, including Jongleurs in Glasgow, Edinburgh and London, The Stand Comedy Club in both Glasgow and Edinburgh, Comedy Café, Banana Cabaret and The Comedy Store in London.
 In 2022, she starred in "Red Army" at the Lime Tree Theatre, Limerick.

+Business

 In 2015, she set up a school of acting in Limerick, called "Acting Up in Limerick".